steveive8/OCDNet/README.md

 ---
 ### Architecture

 OCDNet uses parataxis CNN architecture, which the Convolution Layers are layed parallelly like as a node of Linear Layer.
-With the parallel architecture, batch is expanding as amount of ```Amount of prev layer's convolution node X Amount of current layer's convolution node```
+With the parallel architecture, batch is expanding as amount of ***Amount(prev layer's convolution nodes) X Amount(current layer's convolution nodes)***

 To maximize the expanding batch's advantage and fix the batch size, OCDNet uses 3 ways.